Selfless, Brave and True: Cultural references

 Disney references in this episode point to Mulan in which the Dragon showcases his ability to draw smoke from his nostrils, Pinocchio in which the Blue Fairy grants August a chance to become a real boy again, The Little Mermaid in which Tamara used a shell-like mirror to see Neal and August talk, and Winnie The Pooh in which a honey neon pub sign called "Winnie's" is featured.

 The flashback scenes involving August meeting a woman in Phuket then leaving for Hong Kong, his tattoo on his leg, and the Dragon seeing who August really is, are allusions to "Stranger in a Strange Land" a 2007 episode from Lost.

 Reception

 Ratings

 This episode saw a slight decline, placing a 2.2/6 among 18-49s with only 7.38 million viewers tuning in.

 Reviews

 The episode received mixed reviews from critics, with most commenting on Pinocchio's image and storyline.

 Hilary Busis from Entertainment Weekly notes that: "There was some good stuff in 'Selfless, Brave, and True.'
 Unfortunately, 'wooden' Pinocchio's appearance was so distracting that it was tough to focus on what the episode did right."

 Oliver Sava of The A.V.
-Club gave this episode an "C," noting that Hull and Vazquez "don’t craft a strong enough story to make the viewer believe that these connections are anything but overly convenient plot developments."
+Club gave this episode a "C," noting that Hull and Vazquez "don’t craft a strong enough story to make the viewer believe that these connections are anything but overly convenient plot developments."